 She will extend her 2021 pilot project research into a full study.
 This will inform the development of a manual that will bring together perspectives from social sciences and the bible.
 It will be disseminated through workshops for students, a podcast and printed materials.

 – Remy Ocón is a sociology student at the University of El Salvador (UES), the only public university in the country.

-Watch a 2-minute video about Remy’s project:
+Watch a 2-minute video about Remy’s project from 2022:

 Theology and the arts research program in Brazil

 Our perception of God and reality impacts how we relate to the world and how we represent it through artistic expression.
 The biblical narrative arc of creation, fall and redemption is the lens through which Christians see the world.